-In 2016, Congregation Mishkan Tefila sold to Boston College approximately 23 acres of mostly wooded land that is surrounded by publicly owned conservation land.
+In 2016, Congregation Mishkan Tefila sold to Boston College approximately 25 acres of mostly wooded land that is surrounded by publicly owned conservation land.
 The city-owned Webster Conservation Area is to the north and west, and the state-owned Hammond Pond Reservation is to the south and east.
 The land now owned by Boston College was donated to the state in 1916 by Edwin Webster, for use as conservation land.
 Until 1954, it was part of Hammond Pond Reservation.

-The college’s plans for the rest of the land are unknown.
+The college’s plans for the wooded portion of its land are unknown.
 Construction of new buildings on some or most of the land is possible.
 Boston College is exempt from many local zoning rules under the state’s “Dover Amendment.”
-In early 2019, construction began on a road salt storage facility on the rear parking lot of the property.

 The 1954 sale was controversial.
 The Boston Globe reported that the Newton Board of Aldermen voted 15 to 3 to oppose the sale, and the MDC board approved the sale by a margin of only 3 votes to 2.
 Following the vote to authorize the sale, Newton created a new Board of Park Commissioners in an attempt to block the sale.
 The city then went to court, but lost its lawsuit.

 Bare Pond (and a small buffer zone around it) is protected from development by state wetlands regulations.
 However, most of the land could be developed by Boston College for use as dorms, classroom or office buildings, or parking lots.
 Such development would be a devastating blow to a beloved conservation area.

 The Friends of Webster Woods has been created to advocate for preservation of this important tract of open space.
 Follow them on Facebook.
 In July 2017, the Friends wrote a letter to the candidates for mayor asking them to pledge to take specific steps to preserve Webster Woods.
 The Conservators supported the FOWW letter, and our Board of Directors also wrote to the candidates with details about our position.
 We received this reply from candidate Ruthanne Fuller, who was elected mayor in November 2017.